EmmaTheMartian/lazuli/readme.md

   - Perhaps a recipe abstraction which also handles EMI/JEI/REI integration?
   - If I ever get into developing addon mods for Create/Botania/Ars Nouveau/other major mods, integration helpers could be useful.
   - Helpers/wrappers for KubeJS+CraftTweaker
+- [ ] Fabric port???
+  - This will be difficult since I have a plethora of NeoForge-specific helpers (fluid, energy, inventories, etc.).
+    I'd basically be recreating Arch API.